World News | Facebook Removes Trump Ads with Symbols Once Used by Nazis | LatestLY

 World News | Facebook Removes Trump Ads with Symbols Once Used by Nazis

-Washington, Jun 19 (AP) Facebook has removed campaign ads by President Donald Trump and Vice President Mike Pence that featured an upside-down red triangle, a symbol once used by Nazis to designate political prisoners, communists and others in concentration camps.
+Washington, Jun 19 (AP) Facebook has removed a campaign ad by President Donald Trump and Vice President Mike Pence that featured an upside-down red triangle, a symbol once used by Nazis to designate political prisoners, communists and others in concentration camps.

+The company said in a statement Thursday that the ads violated “our policy against organised hate."

 “In a situation where we don't see either of those, we don't allow it on the platform and we remove it.
-That's what we saw in this case with this ad, and anywhere that that symbol is used, we would take the same action," Gleicher said.
+That's what we saw in this case with this ad, and anywhere that that symbol is used, we would take the same action," said Nathaniel Gleicher, the company's head of security policy.

 “But it is ironic that it took a Trump ad to force the media to implicitly concede that Antifa is a hate group," he added.